ShixiangWang/VSHunter/README.md

 -   *Macintyre, Geoff, et al. "Copy number signatures and mutational processes in ovarian carcinoma."
 Nature genetics 50.9 (2018): 1262.*

-If you wanna thanks for my work of this package, you can also cite:
+If you wanna thank my work for this package, you can also cite (and inlucde link of this package - <https://github.com/ShixiangWang/VSHunter>):

 -   *Wang, Shixiang, et al. "APOBEC3B and APOBEC mutational signature as potential predictive markers for immunotherapy response in non-small cell lung cancer."
 Oncogene (2018).*